wp-plugins/si-contact-form/readme.txt

 == Description ==

 Fast and Secure Contact Form for WordPress.
 This contact form lets your visitors send you a quick E-mail message.
 Blocks all common spammer tactics.
 Spam is no longer a problem.
-Includes a CAPTCHA and Akismet.
+Includes a CAPTCHA and Akismet support.
 Does not require JavaScript.
 Easy and Quick 3 step install.

 [Plugin URI]: (http://www.642weather.com/weather/scripts-wordpress-si-contact.php)

 Features:
 --------
  * Configure Options from Admin panel.
- * Uses simple error messages.
+ * Uses simple inline error messages.
  * Reloads form data and warns user if user forgets to fill out a field.
  * Validates syntax of E-mail address (user@aol = bad, user@aol.com = good).
  * Optional redirect to home page after message sent.
  * Valid HTML, Section 508 and WAI Accessibility HTML Validation.
  * JavaScript is not required.
  * Setting to hide the CAPTCHA from logged in users and or admins.
- * Multi "email to" contact feature.
+ * Multi "E-mail to" contact support.
  * I18n language translation support (see FAQ)

 Security:
 --------
  * It has very tight security, it stops all the spammer tricks I have found.
- * Akismet spam protection.
+ * Akismet spam protection support.
- * Filters all form inputs from html and other nasties.
+ * Filters all form inputs from HTML and other nasties.
- * Spamchecks email address input from common spammer tactics... prevents spammer forcing to:, cc:, bcc:, newlines, and other email injection attempts to spam the world.
+ * Spamchecks E-mail address input from common spammer tactics... prevents spammer forcing to:, cc:, bcc:, newlines, and other E-mail injection attempts to spam the world.
- * Makes sure the form was posted from your approved host name only.
+ * Makes sure the contact form was posted from your blog domain name only.
  * E-mail message shows IP address and user agent (browser version) of user who contacted you

 Captcha Image Support:
 ---------------------
- * Captcha Image by www.phpcaptcha.org is included
- * Open-source free PHP CAPTCHA script
+ * Open-source free PHP CAPTCHA library by www.phpcaptcha.org is included (can be disabled in Options)
  * Abstract background with multi colored, angled, and transparent text
  * Arched lines through text
- * Generates audible CAPTCHA files in wav format
+ * Generates audible CAPTCHA files in WAV format
  * Refresh button to reload captcha if you cannot read it

 Requirements/Restrictions: